hoangduytran/blender-manual/manual/files/asset_libraries/introduction.rst

 If you want, you can also change or replace this with an image of your own choosing;
 use the folder button next to the preview image in the Asset Details region of the Asset Browser.

 For preset assets, there will be a dedicated button for the different asset types.
-Currently poses are the only preset assets; use the **Create Pose Asset** button in the Action editor.
+For example for poses there is a **Create Pose Asset** button in the Action editor.
+Brush assets are created by using **Duplicate Asset** from existing brush assets.
-This will copy the pose of the selected bones into a new Action, mark it as asset, and put it into the currently active asset catalog if there is an Asset Browser open.

 After creating the asset, make sure the current blend-file is saved in your asset library.
 Blender does not copy the asset into the asset library for you.